Does Your Cat Scratch Your Furniture?

 Next, make sure you provide your cat with their own scratching post in a strategic location, next to where they sleep, for example.
 Cats love to stretch when they wake up, so make the most of it!

-Finally, plugging in a FELIWAY® Optimum diffuser helps to recreate a calm, soothing and reassuring atmosphere in your home, to help stop your cat's scratching.
+Finally, plugging in a FELIWAY® Optimum diffuser helps to recreate a calm, soothing and reassuring atmosphere in your home, to help reduce your cat's unwanted scratching.
 For localized scratching, use FELIWAY® Classic Spray, sprayed onto the scratched area after cleaning it thoroughly.
 Never spray FELIWAY® Classic Spray on the scratching post as this will deter your cat from using it!

 Please Note: All cats are unique.
 Results may vary depending on the presence of other pets and other environmental factors.